kyxap/google.challenge/README.md

 And BTW I'm QA Automation Engineer and not a strictly developer so my solution may look not as good as it could be.

-Added jUnit test to help test your code and gradle.build file to simple configuration in your IDE.
+Added jUnit tests to help verify your code and gradle.build file to simple configuration in your IDE.

 ### **Information which may help:**